Frequently Asked Questions

 • Respect for life which prohibits the targeting of innocent civilians even during a state of war.

-• Right to due process.
+• The right to due process.

 • Muslim peacemakers are working throughout the world building bridges between people of different faiths.
 To give two contemporary examples: